Input HTML

 Frequently Asked Questions

-Does it extract @import or linked CSS?
+Does it extract external stylesheets or &#64;import rules?

-Can I extract from a URL?
+Can I extract CSS from Vue or Angular scoped styles?